 Select a type in the hierarchy.

-Click Show Members on the toolbar.
-The members preview pane displays at the bottom of the window:
+Click Show Members on the toolbar or press Ctrl+P. The members preview pane displays at the bottom of the window:

 You can move the preview pane to the right of the window by clicking the down arrow next to Show Members on the toolbar and selecting Right.